kasper-piskorski/docs/pages/documentation/6-migration/SQL-migration.md

 There are limitations on the SQL format that prevent it from expressing the semantics of the data.
 Grakn cannot automatically migrate and derive an ontology for your data.
 To have the full benefit of a knowledge graph, you must write the ontology for your dataset.

-SQL Migration makes heavy use of the Graql templating language.
-You should have a solid foundation in Graql templating before continuing, so please read through our [templating documentation](../graql/graql-templating.html) to find out more.

 Once you have written an ontology for your dataset, you will template Graql statements that instruct the migrator on how the results of a SQL query can be mapped to your ontology.
-The SQL migrator will apply the template to each row of data in the resultant table.
-If you are familiar with the Graql templating language, you are aware that it replaces the indicated sections in the template with provided data.
+The SQL migrator will apply the template to each row of data in the table, replacing the indicated sections in the template with provided data.
 In this migrator, the column header is the key, while the content of each row at that column is the value.

+{% include note.html content="SQL Migration makes heavy use of the Graql templating language.
+You will need a foundation in Graql templating before continuing, so please read through our [templating documentation](../graql/graql-templating.html) to find out more." %}

 ### SQL Schema Migration